 However, the concentration of attractions can very much lead you astray.
 The very best of what Hoi An Vietnam has to offer is often hidden in the streets, down dark alleys or outside of the town.
 So finding the best spots requires a little advanced planning.

-June is very hot for me with daytime temperatures into the high 35 Celsius degree and feeling even hotter with the humidity.
+Hoi An weather in June is very hot for me with daytime temperatures into the high 35 Celsius degree.
+You will feel even hotter with the humidity.
 Keep an aircon remote handy!

 I wake up early in the morning to wander the ancient town.
 Early morning is the quietest time to visit when houses/shops have not opened.
 Travelers love to rent bicycles and cycle around the city streets.
 It is easy to navigate and quite a pleasant experience; not counting the hair rising traffic that you need to go through in order to get to the Ancient Town.
 I have done one day of cycling and we thought that it was much easier to walk around.